timmyomahony/timmyomahony-photoblog/README.md

 !["Screenshot of photo blog workflow"](https://cdn.timmyomahony.com/assets/screenshot-of-photoblog-workflow.png)

 With that in mind, this codebase is opinionated and rigid in how it works to suit my requirements.
-The publishing workflow is intended to be a single step: export images to a folder and let automation to the rest:
+The publishing workflow is intended to be a single step: export images to a folder and let automation handle the rest:

 - There are no databases, APIs, servers etc. Everything is static.
 - OS automation is used to prepare and upload images to S3 (I'm using MacOS and Hazel).